John is an experienced freelance content writer with an eclectic employment history and enjoys sharing his home improvement knowledge.

 1. There's No Such Thing as "Get Rich Quick"

 For most of us, that is.
 As with all things in life, there are exceptions to the rule, and often times those exceptions are themselves exceptional.
 People have been able to make a great deal of money online without any particular talent just by dint of fortunate timing or taking a gamble on something that turned out to be successful (Facebook shares, anyone?)
 More often than not, however, making money online requires one of two things:

 And many of the more successful cases have both.

-Now, a person with a strong work ethic can eek out a respectable side income online without any particular talent (creative talent, that is), however a person with talent might struggle without that all important drive to succeed.
+Now, a person with a strong work ethic can eke out a respectable side income online without any particular talent (creative talent, that is); however, a person with talent might struggle without that all-important drive to succeed.

 In short, unless you’re an exceptional human being in ability or circumstance, you’re going to need to put some effort in to earn your living online.
 And if you’ve got some kind of talent or ability that people are interested in, even better!

 2. There's Not Much "Get Rich" at All

 Again, for most of us.
 When the Internet first started providing ways to make a living online, it was the wild west, and people were able to make a killing in short bursts as opportunities arose and quickly fell away.
 Now that the web has been around and matured somewhat, making money online is more akin to making money in the real world.

 Just about anyone can go out and get a job serving fries in a fast-food restaurant, but it doesn’t pay well, and it’s because anyone can do it that it doesn’t pay well.
 Being a professional football player pays immensely well, but very few people can do it and do it at that level.
 Earning money online now is similar.
 Anyone can sign up to a paid survey site and make a few dollars here and there, maybe earn enough to pay for a meal out every once in a while, but very few people can get tens of millions of views a month on their YouTube channel and reap the rewards that those kinds of numbers sow.